 Housing Connect is a service-oriented housing authority that assists low-income individuals, families, elderly, and individuals with physical or mental disabilities.
 Housing Connect currently owns and operates 184 public housing units serving individuals and families.
 In addition, Housing Connect has converted 592 public housing units to maintain housing affordability including: 234 units through HUD's Rental Assistance Demonstration (RAD) program and 358 units through disposition.
-Of the 592 converted units, 489 units remain deeply affordable with project-based vouchers and 103 single family homes were sold at an affordable rate to income-qualified households in the community.
+Of the 592 converted units, 489 units remain deeply affordable with project-based units and 45 single family homes were sold at an affordable rate to income-qualified households in the community; the remaining unites were duplexes that were sold and will remain affordable rentals in the community.